k-hench/hamlet_radiation/docs/plot_F1.md

 The function `hypo_save()` is simply a wrapper around `ggsave()`, that will write the name of the currently running script into the meta data of the plot (after the plot has been exported).
-The benfit of this is that you can read this information later to remember how a specifc plot was created using `hypo_show_metadata()`.
+The benefit of this is that you can read this information later to remember how a specific plot was created using `hypo_show_metadata()`.
 This is done using [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) and has currently only been tested on my linux system.
 If this does not work for you, simple replace `hypo_save()` with `ggsave()` and drop the `comment` parameter.